 In case you're curious, here's my portfolio on Authory: authory.com/shreya-bose

-If you're curious, I'd suggest you sign up for the 30-day free trial and judge Authory's capabilities for yourself.
+If you're curious, I'd suggest you sign up for free and judge Authory's capabilities for yourself.
 It turned out to be the ideal portfolio builder for me, and I'm willing to bet you'll be just as impressed by it as I was.